 The cost varies depending on your circumstances and where you will be applying for a divorce.
-In addition to our fees and applicable taxes, there will be divorce filing fees.
-Please visit the home page and choose the province in which you'll be divorcing in for more details.
+In addition to our fees and applicable taxes, filing fees are payable to the Court.
+For more details, please visit the home page and choose the province in which you want to apply for divorce.

 The length of time it takes for your divorce to become final depends largely on your unique circumstances.
 In our experience, an uncontested divorce usually takes four to six months to be finalized.